Berlin: 2024 will be a year full of highlights

 Arts and cultural events of the year 2024

-And of course, there are also events scheduled for next year, some of which have a decades-old tradition.
-In February, the city will once again be the hub of the film world on the occasion of the 74th Berlinale (from 15 to 24 February 2024).
-At the Carnival of Cultures (from 17 to 20 May 2024), visitors can explore Berlin with all its creative influences from all over the globe.
-There will be a range of culinary delights, arts and crafts, music and live performances in the capital, all of which have a global, cosmopolitan and diverse flavour.
-At the Fête de la Musique on 21 June 2024, music in all its glory will be talk of the town.
-Amateurs and professionals alike will make music all over the city, at over 200 venues, always free of charge.
-The great festival of music was invented in Paris in the year 1982, was brought to Berlin in 1995 and is now celebrated in over 500 cities worldwide.
-And of course, we cannot do without Christopher Street Day on 27 July 2024.
-Every year, the demonstration procession and the big closing party around the Victory Column set a lively example for the rights of the LGBTQ+ community.
+And of course, cultural events are also taking place this year, some of which have been a tradition for decades.
+In February, the city will be all about fashion during Berlin Fashion Week (5 to 8 February) and will once again be the centre of the film world during the 74th Berlinale (15 to 24 February).
+At the Carnival of Cultures (17 to 20 May), Berlin can be experienced with all its creative influences from all over the world.
+From culinary delights and arts and crafts to music and live performances, the capital is international, cosmopolitan and diverse.
+At the Fête de la Musique on 21 June, the whole of Berlin will be dedicated to music.
+Amateurs and professionals make music all over the city, at over 200 locations, always free of charge.
+The great festival of music was invented in Paris in 1982, came to Berlin in 1995 and is now celebrated in over 500 cities worldwide.
+And of course Christopher Street Day on 27 July is not to be missed.
+Every year, the march and the big closing party around the Victory Column send out a cheerful signal in favour of the rights of the LQBTQ+ community.
 Up to one million people are expected to attend the CSD in Berlin again in 2024.

 More of the highlights in the visitBerlin events calendar